alextsolovikos/alextsolovikos.github.io/_pages/about.md

 ## Research

-My research is mainly focused on **prediction and control of turbulent flows**.
+My research is focused on **estimation, control, and model reduction for high-dimensional systems**, such as turbulent flows.
 Here are some of the topics that I am working on:

 - Reduced-order modeling
 - Model predictive control for turbulent boundary layers